Maitai Valley, Nelson

 Tantragee is the name given to the arboretum and the Saddle adjoining Brook Valley.
 Early settler John Kidson had a property in the Brook Valley which was referred to as Tanderagee in newspaper reports of the Dun Mountain Railway construction.
 This was probably the source of today's name Tantragee; possibly a corruption of Tanderagee, a small market town in Armagh Ireland.
 In Belfast, within St Patrick's Church of Ireland Cathedral, stands a stone statue known as the Tanderagee Idol.
 Visually powerful despite its two foot height, it is said to represent the early Celtic ruler, King Nuadha who had his battle-severed arm replaced with one made of silver.

-This article first appeared in LiveNelson in 2009.
-Updated Jan 2021
+Based on and article which first appeared in LiveNelson in 2009.
+Revised and updated December 2022.

 Do you have a story about this subject?
 Find out how to add one here.